xrdocs/device-lifecycle/_blogs/2022-07-08-on-box-python-scripting.md

 </pre>
 </div>

-Normal list iteration is effective for node lists, and we can access the `value` attribute of the nodes.
+Normal list iteration is effective for leaf-lists, and we can access the `value` attribute of the leaf nodes.

 I dissect this script in a video here:

 **VIDEOLINK**

 This script helped to illustrate some of the methods that config scripts utilize, but is limited in practicality.
 I created another sample config script that demonstrates more of the capabilites of config scripts.
-I discuss the guts of that script in this video:
+I discuss that script in this video:

 **VIDEOLINK**